Prof. Moira O’Bryan

 Head, Male Infertility and Germ Cell Biology Laboratory

-- Robert McLachlan – Hudson Institute of Medical Research and Director of Andrology Australia
+- Prof. Robert McLachlan – Professor of Research at Hudson Institute of Medical Research and Director of Andrology Australia

-- Richard Burke – Senior Lecturer in Genetics and Head of Burke Research Group at Monash University
+- Dr. Richard Burke – Senior Lecturer in Genetics and Head of the Burke Drosophila lab at Monash University

-- Lachlan Cauchi – PhD student in the Germ Cell Biology Laboratory and Burke Research Group at Monash University
+- Lachlan Cauchi – PhD student in the O’Bryan and Burke labs

 The functional validation working group aims to definitively prove the link between SNVs identified via the sequencing pipelines and their role in male infertility.
 In doing so we hope to improve the diagnostic utility of infertility tests developed through the consortium, but to also open up avenues for research into the essential mechanisms required for male fertility.